 Preventative and protective measures must be in operation, and the hierarchy of controls must always be observed.
-Site-specific, generic, and risk assessments for trips must be in place, and there must be evidence that these are reviewed on a regular basis and that they give an accurate reflection of the risks and the control measures in place at the school.
+Site-specific, generic, and risk assessments for trips must be in place, and there must be evidence that these are reviewed regularly and that they give an accurate reflection of the risks and the control measures in place at the school.

-July 2023 SMBC policies adopted and adapted
+July 2024 SMBC policies adopted and adapted:

 - Premises

 - Bodily fluids

 - Cleaning of the school

-- CoSHH
+- CoSHH (Jan)

 - Dining Tables

 - Leaf clearing

 - Lone working

 - Manual Handling

 - New and Expectant Mothers

 - Powered hand tools

-- Drop off
+- Pick up/drop off

 - Short duration of ladders

 - Power washer